Battle of Vlaardingen: Location

-The significance of the Battle of Vlaardingen
+Significance

 The Battle of Vlaardingen can be considered as the starting point for a greater de facto autonomy of the later County of Holland.
 In 1018, in Vlaardingen, Dirk III demonstrated that he would not be told what to do by any overlords.
 Later in the 11th century, German kings and emperors, and the bishops of Utrecht, made further attempts to subdue the counts of West Frisia.
 They almost succeeded when Duke Godfrey 'the Hunchback' and Bishop William drove the young Count Dirk V out of Frisia.
 However, Dirk regained his county, with the help of the Flemish Count Robert.
 In February 1076 they killed the duke and in June 1076 they defeated the bishop in the Battle of IJsselmonde.

 Commemoration

 In the summer of 2018, the First Battle of Vlaardingen was commemorated with a historical reenactment in the Broekpolder recreational area on the north-west side of the town.